Eleven types of graduate jobs in book publishing

-Editors are usually involved in every aspect of publishing a book from coming up with an idea, commissioning an author to write it, liaising with other departments to come up with design and marketing ideas, and even writing the copy on the book jacket.
-They may work closely with the sales team.
+Editors are usually involved in every aspect of publishing a book: coming up with an idea, commissioning an author to write it, liaising with other departments to come up with design and marketing ideas, and even writing the copy on the book jacket.

-Designers are responsible for how a book looks and feels.
+Designers are responsible for how a book looks and feels, ensuring maximum impact and readability.
 Some publishing companies have in-house design teams, but many now use freelance designers.
 Working closely with the production department, designers usually work on every aspect of a book, from the cover design to the size and typeface.
 Depending on the publisher, there may be specialist roles for picture researchers and text designers.

 Production departments take the manuscript and design elements and transform them into a finished book.
 Production teams take on project management roles and can get involved with anything from ordering paper to getting quotes and negotiating prices on typesetting, printing and binding.
 Shops will be expecting the book at a certain time, so it’s crucial that the production runs to schedule.

-Contracts departments are responsible for drawing up contracts.
+Contracts departments are responsible for drawing up contracts between authors and publishers.
 People working in this department will make sure that the contract documents are correct and in keeping with the original agreement with the author.
 Later, they will liaise with rights departments to ensure that the correct royalties are paid.

+Rights of authors and publishers need protecting: authors are reliant on their work for income and publishers invest large sums of money in the development, production and distribution of books.
 Rights departments are responsible for selling these rights to people who are interested in buying them – for instance, an Asian company might want to translate a book into Japanese and sell it in that market.
-The publishing house generally owns certain rights, which can be sold including translation, serialisation, film/TV rights and merchandising rights.
+The publishing house generally owns certain rights, which can be sold, including translation, serialisation, film/TV rights and merchandising rights.

-Sales staff persuade booksellers to stock a publisher’s titles – both new titles and those on the backlist.
+Sales staff persuade retailers such as bookshops and online platforms to stock a publisher’s titles – both new titles and those on the backlist.
+They are often assigned a specific sector or geographical area and they build up good relationships with these allotted retailers to persuade them that their publisher’s books should be bought.
 Working in sales may also involve visiting schools or universities to discuss forthcoming publications and find out whether there are any gaps in the market.

 Support staff include everything from finance to IT and HR.
 The skills required to work in these areas in a publishing company are much the same as those in other companies – but you’ll be at an advantage if you can show an interest in, and an understanding of, the publishing process.

 Trade publishers produce books (and, increasingly, electronic products such as e-books) that are sold to the general public.
 The books that you pick up on the high-street or through an online retailer tend to be produced by trade publishers.
-Novels are the most high-profile, but ‘trade non-fiction’ titles like cookbooks, biographies and so on are also popular.
+Fiction is the most high-profile, and accordingly is the most competitive area to find employment in, but ‘trade non-fiction’ titles such as cookbooks, biographies and so on are also popular.

-Academic and educational publishers produce specialist titles for libraries, academic institutions and specialist bookshops.
 Although trade publishing is better known and receives significantly more media exposure, educational and academic publishing can also offer exciting career possibilities.
-The types of books published include textbooks, guidebooks, academic reference books, monographs and many more.
+The types of works published include textbooks, guidebooks, academic reference books, journals and monographs.